 Tip: If you have trouble seeing or selecting the group, select the group in the Outliner.

-When a section plane cuts your model, the cut isn’t permanent, and you can control the visibility of the plane and the cut independently of each other.
+When a section plane cuts your model, the cut isn’t permanent, and you can control the visibility of the plane, cut, and fillplane and cut independently of each other.
 Hiding the section plane makes the transparent plane with its color handles disappear.
 Hiding the section cut makes your model look whole again.
+Hiding the section fill can make closed loops look hollow instead of solid.

 Here’s how to control the visibility of your section planes and cuts:

-Hide all section planes: By default, a colorful section plane appears every time you create a section plane.
-To toggle the visibility of all the section planes in your model, select the Display Section Panes tool ().
-Click this tool again to redisplay the section panes.
-Alternately, select View > Section Planes from the menu bar.
+Toggle the visibility of all section planes: By default, a colorful section plane appears every time you create a section plane.
+To toggle the visibility of all the section planes in your model in the Style panel, click the Edit tab, select the Modeling Settings icon, and select or clear the Section Planes check box.
+The Section Planes command on the View menu and the Display Section Planes tool () have the same effect.

 Exporting section cut effects

-No matter what version of SketchUp you have (Make or Pro), you can export an image of your model displaying section cut effects.
-You can use these images in portfolios, presentations, websites, or basically anywhere you might want to show off an image of your work.
+SketchUp can export an image of your model displaying section cut effects.
+You can use these images in LayOut, portfolios, presentations, websites, or basically anywhere you might want to show off an image of your work.
 Just make sure your model shows the section cut as you want it to appear in your image.
 See Using SketchUp Data with Other Modeling Programs or Tools for details about exporting a model as an image or other file type.

 With SketchUp Pro, you can also export a section slice, which is a 2D vector image of geometry along a section plane.
 Here are a just a few ways you might use a section slice: